kyle-ip/stm/README.md

 > since 2021-05-05 18:20

-STM (Software Transactional Memory) is one kind of concurrency control mechanism like locks or actors, inspired by Database System Transaction 'ACID' (Atomicity, Consistency, Isolation, Durability).
+[STM (Software Transactional Memory)](https://en.wikipedia.org/wiki/Software_transactional_memory) is one kind of concurrency control mechanism like locks or actors, inspired by
+Database System Transaction 'ACID' (Atomicity, Consistency, Isolation, Durability).

-This is an STM demo implemented in Java.
+STM is a strategy implemented in software, ant This is a demo implemented in Java.

 ## Quick Start
 1. fork this repository and clone.
 2. run example located under test package.

-You can also create your test case like this:
+You can also create your test cases like this:
 ```java
 public class Account {
     STMTransaction<Long> tx = new STMTransaction<>();